johndpope/Self-Attention-Conditional-GAN/README.md

 This implementation is initially aimed to run on Dog images from the Kaggle competition:
 https://www.kaggle.com/c/generative-dog-images/

+The dog dataset can be downleaded from the link above, the two files all-dogs, annotations should be placed in the main directory.

-Many parts of the code are not mine but assembled from different sources online and competition kernels including:
+Many parts of the code are not mine but assembled from different sources online and kernels including:
 1- https://www.kaggle.com/tikutiku/gan-dogs-starter-biggan
 2- https://www.kaggle.com/yukia18/sub-rals-biggan-with-auxiliary-classifier
 3- https://github.com/christiancosgrove/pytorch-spectral-normalization-gan